n8m8/discord-require-video/README.md

 2. Create a file named `.env`.
 Copy the contents of `template.env` into your `.env` file.
 3. Configure your `.env` as described in the template file.
 All arguments are required.
 4. Add the bot to your server with Admin permissions (Maybe you can be more granular -- I haven't tested this yet)
+5. Only people with the `MANAGE_GUILD` permission can interact with the bot

 # Command list
+You can use commands in any text channel of your server.
 |Command|Description|
 |-|-|
 |!requirecam|Makes the bot watch whatever channel you are currently in, indefinitely|